akashgoel92/knife-depsolver/README.md

 knife depsolver --expanded-run-list expanded-run-list-2017-05-01-18.52.40-387d90499514747792a805213c30be13d830d31f.txt --universe my-org-universe-2017-05-01-18.52.40-1c8e59e23530b1e1a8e0b3b3cc5236a29c84e469.txt --env-constraints production-environment-2017-05-01-18.52.40-5f5843d819ecb0b174f308d76d4336bb7bbfacbf.txt --timeout 120
 ```

-#### --print-trimmed-universe
+#### --trim-universe

 Sometimes you want to only see the list of cookbooks, and their cookbook dependency version constraints, that ultimately would be sent to the depsolver without actually triggering the depsolver calculation.
 This is especially helpful when the depsolver isn't returning any results because it can't calculate a solution in a reasonable amount of time.
-This can be done by using the `--print-trimmed-universe` option.
+This can be done by using the `--trim-universe` option.

 ```
-knife depsolver --expanded-run-list expanded-run-list-2017-05-01-18.52.40-387d90499514747792a805213c30be13d830d31f.txt --universe my-org-universe-2017-05-01-18.52.40-1c8e59e23530b1e1a8e0b3b3cc5236a29c84e469.txt --env-constraints production-environment-2017-05-01-18.52.40-5f5843d819ecb0b174f308d76d4336bb7bbfacbf.txt --print-trimmed-universe
+knife depsolver --expanded-run-list expanded-run-list-2017-05-01-18.52.40-387d90499514747792a805213c30be13d830d31f.txt --universe my-org-universe-2017-05-01-18.52.40-1c8e59e23530b1e1a8e0b3b3cc5236a29c84e469.txt --env-constraints production-environment-2017-05-01-18.52.40-5f5843d819ecb0b174f308d76d4336bb7bbfacbf.txt --trim-universe
 ```

 Now you can review the output to see if you can find anything that could be causing problems for the depsolver.
 You can make changes to the input files to see the impact on the list of cookbooks that would be sent to the depsolver.